What to do in an Emergency

 Major Utility Failure

-• Do not attempt to intercede or restrain an aggressive individual.
+• Do not attempt to intervene or physically restrain an aggressive individual

 • Call 911 immediately